Pathways

 In-Club

-All squad gymnasts begin here.
-Still building the skills needed to compete at an external level.
-Compete against SWL, Fulham, and Apex gymnasts at in-club events.
+All main squad gymnasts begin here, building the skills needed to compete at an external level.
+Gymnasts compete against SWL, Fulham and Apex gymnasts at in-club events.

 2